Emmanuel289/aiortc-opencv-rtc/README.md

 3. Start the client -> `python client.py`

 The client will connect to the server and display the bouncing ball on the screen.
 The real-time positions of the ball will be exchanged between the client and the server, with the respective terminals showing the updates.
-Additionally, the server terminal will display the computed errors between the received ball positions and the actual positions.
+Additionally, the server terminal will display the computed errors between the positions of the ball as reported by the client and the actual positions.

 Note: You can see the application in action by playing the recording `demo.webm`